kaihuchen/AutonomousBackseatDriver/README.md

 Comparison between OpenAI GPT-4V and Google Bard/Gemini (supposedly a mixture of the Pro and Ultra versions), based on limited tests on Bard.
 - Bard/Gemini seems to have more problem with picking up text in the given image.
 For example:
-    - in the [use closed lane](user-content-case-use-closed-lane) case, it combines text from different and somewhat far apart signs ("MAJOR ACCIDENT" and "16") to read "Major Accident 16".
+    - in the [use closed lane](#user-content-case-use-closed-lane) case, it combines text from different and somewhat far apart signs ("MAJOR ACCIDENT" and "16") to read "Major Accident 16".
 - Bard/Gemini seems to have more problem understanding the overall situation when there are multiple clues in the image.
 For example:
-    - in the [use closed lane](user-content-case-use-closed-lane) case, it gives advices on "LEFT LANES CLOSED" and "USE LEFT LANE" separately, seemingly not noticing that the two messages are contradictory to each other.
+    - in the [use closed lane](#user-content-case-use-closed-lane) case, it gives advices on "LEFT LANES CLOSED" and "USE LEFT LANE" separately, seemingly not noticing that the two messages are contradictory to each other.
-    -
+    - In the [stop except right turn](#user-content-case-stop-except-right-turn) case, it correctly indicates that the addendum sign means **permitted to make a right turn without stopping again**, but overall still recommends **come to a complete stop** even after user confirming intention to make a right turn in the follow-up Q&A.
 -

 ## Test Parameters